Neutron Star Atmosphere-Ocean Dynamics: Basic Structure

 As already discussed, the strength of coupling between the $\bfb$-field and the flow is characterized by the plasma-beta parameter,

 where $U$ is used instead of the usual pressure-related speed; here $v_\mathrm{A}$ is the Alfv\'en speed,

 which characterizes the propagation speed of magnetic perturbations on $\bfb$-field lines, and $b$ is the characteristic strength of $\bfb$. \footnote{ The fastest wave permitted in the MHDSWE is the magneto-gravity wave that propagates with a velocity of $v_{\mathrm{mg}} = (v_g^2 + v_\mathrm{A}^2)^{1/2}$.
-However, $v_\mathrm{mg}$ cannot exceed $c_\mathrm{s}$ due to the shallow-water assumption.
-This sets the minimum plasma-beta, $\beta_{p}^\mathrm{min} = U/c_s$; for our assumption of $U \sim 0.1 c_s$, this would lead to $\beta_{p}^\mathrm{min} \sim 0.1$. } As defined, $\beta_p$ is the magnetized layer's analog of $F_r$.
+However, $v_\mathrm{mg}$ cannot exceed $c_\mathrm{s}$, due to the shallow-water assumption.
+This sets the minimum plasma-beta, $\beta_{p}^\mathrm{\, min} = U/c_s$.
+For our assumption of $U \sim 0.1\, c_s$, this would lead to $\beta_{p}^\mathrm{\, min} \sim 0.1$. } As defined, $\beta_p$ is the magnetized layer's analog of $F_r$.
 We emphasize that $\beta_p$, as defined in Eq.~(\ref{eq:plasma_beta}), is generally much smaller than the traditionally defined $\beta_p$.

 Magnetic fields, both external and internal to the fluid, permeate the atmosphere and ocean layers.
 The ``external'' stellar-field $\bfB$, presumed to be generated and maintained below the crust, threads the layers at various angles from above and below at different locations.
 For example, if $\bfB$ is associated with a simple dipole which is oriented close to the rotation axis, the $\bfB$-lines within the layers are predominantly vertical near the poles and horizontal near the equator.
-Additionally, the layers also possess an ``internal'' magnetic field $\bfb$, due to ionization.
+Additionally, the layers also possess an ``internal'' magnetic field $\bfb$, that is fully encapsulated within the layer \citep[e.g.,][]{gilman2000,cho2008,dritschel2023}.
 At present, $b$ is not known.